Page last updated on March 16, 2023 at 4:47 pm

 -----------------------------------------------------------

-General Small & Simple Grant (SS)
+General Small & Simple Grant (S&S)

-The 2023 Small & Simple Grant application form is entirely electronic.
+The 2025 Small & Simple Grant application form is entirely electronic.
 You will need a Google account to submit the application.
 This allows you to upload files, receive a copy of your application, and edit your application after submission.
-Please read through the application in its entirety before beginning to fill out the electronic form.
-You will be asked to upload four files to your application; please have these completed and ready for upload before you begin to complete the form.
-You will need:

 - a project narrative of no more than 250 words,